Back to images

 My grandfather was an amateur photographer who used a wooden view camera to take photos.
-When I was about 8, I became his “assistant”, which only meant to hold a leg of his tripod.
-I recall those moments in which I was the subject photographed, then showing me a piece of paper still soaked with fixer and he would tell me: ”This is you.”
-That statement which seemed more than obvious at the time, began to gain significance as the years passed.
-My grandfather is gone and I am unable to clearly remember what I experienced in the past.
-So now to remember who I am, I need to look at that picture and then I can state: ”That’s me.”
+When I was about 8, I became his “assistant”, which only meant holding a leg of his tripod.
+I still recall those moments when I was the subject being photographed, when he showed me a piece of paper still soaked with fixer and would tell me: ‘This is you.’
+That statement, which seemed more than obvious at the time, began to gain significance as the years passed.
+My grandfather is now gone and I am unable to clearly remember everything that I experienced in the past.
+However, whenever I look at that picture I can state: ‘That’s me.’

-Some time ago, a friend gave us some negatives and old postcards he had found inside a picture wallet in the trash.
-After scanning the negatives, we found they were family portraits taken about 40 years ago by an amateur photographer.
-All shared a common feature: they were underexposed, so it was really hard to recognize the people pictured.
-The family could be any one.
+We started work on the series “This is You” some time ago, when a friend gave us some negatives and old postcards he had found inside a picture wallet that had been thrown away in the street.
+After scanning the negatives, we found they were family portraits taken by an amateur photographer some forty years earlier.
+All shared a common feature: they were underexposed, so it was really hard to recognize the people in the photographs; they could have been any family.
 Those moments, that formed part of the photographer's identity, could also be ours.
-So, we decided to use our own photographs along with the anonymous ones, unifying all of them using the same printing process and thus, generating the identity and memories of someone who never existed.
+So we decided to use our own photographs along with the anonymous ones, unifying them all using the same printing process and thus generating the identity and memories of someone who never existed.

 - Jorge Luis Borges.